 Figure 8.
 SCK isolated (top) and at the MAX342E (bottom), shown with expanded scale.

-is an expanded scale version of Figure 7, and demonstrates the optocoupler performance.
+Figure 8 is an expanded scale version of Figure 7, and demonstrates the optocoupler performance.
 The optocouplers have a throughput delay of about 0.5µs with the resistor values chosen for this design.
 The short SCLK pulse in the center results from a portion of the U6 code that drives the SCLK IO pin.
-This portion of U6 code is shown in Figure 9
+This portion of U6 code is shown in Figure 9.

 Figure 9.
 AtTiny13 assembly code to read a MAX3420E register.
 The SPI interface timing can be fine-tuned here to offer optocoupler cost/performance tradeoffs.